 Example - What It Should Look Like

-This is a good example of an effective video car tour.
+This is a good example of an effective video vehicle tour.
 It's not perfect, but we're not seeking perfection given the purpose and circumstances.
 It goes into enough detail without dragging on for too long.
 The camera is relatively smooth, despite being filmed with an iPhone (and nothing else).
 The tour flows well, and the vehicle is the focus rather than the presenter.

 Example - What Not to Do